 Make sure your loved one drinks an adequate amount of fluids during the day.
 Bear in mind – older adults (especially those 80 and older) can’t drink a full 8-ounce glass of water all at once.
 It fills them up uncomfortably and could cause incontinence issues.
 Drinking small sips throughout the day is the best approach.

 It’s also important for seniors to eat healthy, high-water content fruits such as watermelon, berries, grapes and peaches as well as water-rich vegetables like tomatoes, lettuce and summer squash.
 Soups are also a good way to introduce more liquid into the diet.
 If your loved one is thirsty that means they’re already dehydrated.
 You can get a boost of hydration by providing a sports drinks or electrolyte-filled drinks like Pedialyte.

 Remind your senior about the importance of drinking, even if they don’t feel thirsty.
 If there’s resistance, it’s perfectly fine to add natural juice or milk.
 Just be conscious of sugar content, especially for those with diabetes.
 They should also avoid alcohol, caffeinated beverages, and high protein drinks, as these can have the reverse effect.
-An important note – Seniors with medical conditions like heart failure may have more specific fluid needs.
+An important note – Seniors with medical conditions like heart failure or kidney failure may have more specific fluid needs, often times requiring fluid restrictions or limitations.
 Be sure to consult with their doctor before making changes to a loved one’s diet or liquid intake.

 Talk to Healthcare Team